 - The Local File supplements the Masterfile, with a focus on the local entity.
 The document contains specific information on the peculiarities of the local entity, as well as the transfer pricing analyses related to the transactions occurring between the latter and related parties located in different jurisdictions.

 - In terms of contents, both Masterfile and Local File are in line with the recommendations provided by the OECD TPG in their last updated version of January 2022.

 - As a general rule and also in light of the clarifications provided by Circular Letter no. 15/2021, should an intercompany cost be considered as not 'inherent', penalties are always applicable notwithstanding the preparation of the proper Masterfile and Local File according to the local rules.

 - Charges for intercompany services usually require analysis on both the application of the arm’s length principle and on their inherency (i.e., benefit test).
 The taxpayer is therefore required to prove that the activities have been actually undertaken by the service provider, as well as the effectiveness of the costs sustained and deducted.
 As per the above, should the costs for the intercompany services be deemed as not inherent, the 'penalty protection regime' does not apply.

 - High-risk business models include toll and contract manufacturing, commissionaire and agency activity.

 - Limited risk profiles are challenged in case of recurring losses and/or in case of identification of additional functions and risks that are not in line with a limited risk profile.

 - In general, the Italian Tax Authority adopts a very formal and aggressive approach with reference to economic analyses, by carefully reviewing the searching criteria and the comparable selection.
-Pan-European benchmark analyses may be accepted, but they need to include Italian comparable entities.
+Pan-European benchmark analysis may be accepted, but they need to include Italian comparable entities.

 - Penalties range from 90% to 180% of the higher tax assessed are applicable in case of transfer pricing adjustment applied by the Italian Tax Authority